-Your child's mouth tends to dry out when he's sleeping, so any liquids he drinks right before bedtime are more likely to stick to the surfaces of his teeth, potentially leading to tooth decay.
+Your child's mouth tends to dry out when they are sleeping, so any liquids they drink right before bedtime are more likely to stick to the surfaces of their teeth, potentially leading to tooth decay.

-Don't get into the habit of giving your child a training cup full of juice or soda to calm him down before bedtime or nap time.
-If your child is already accustomed to taking a drink to bed with him, make sure you only put water in the cup.
+Don't get into the habit of giving your child a training cup full of juice or soda to calm them down before bedtime or nap time.
+If your child is already accustomed to taking a drink to bed with them, make sure you only put water in the cup.